openregister/specification/content/v2/blob-def.md

 For example, given a schema defining attributes `name`, `x` and `y` with datatypes `String`, `Integer` and `Integer` respectively.
 Also, `y` has cardinality `n`.
-We can define an blob as follows:
+We can define a blob as follows:

 ```elm
 Blob